Goodnessuc/detaskify/README.md

 - Thanks to all the contributors who have invested their time and effort.
 - Special mention to the community for their continuous feedback and support.

 **Note:** This README is a work in progress and will be updated regularly to reflect the latest state of the project.
-Keep an eye on this space for more updates!
+Keep an eye on this space for more updates!# detaskify-cli